harsha00706/CNN-Based-Pixel-Coordinate-Estimation/DeepEdge/README.md

-# Deep Learning Pixel Coordinate Prediction
+# CNN-Based Pixel Coordinate Prediction

 This project implements a Deep Learning model to predict the (x, y) coordinates of a randomly assigned active pixel (value 255) in a 50x50 grayscale image.